TaktiCool/CLib/doc/core/misc.md

 Returns:
 * [`<Anything>`] Return of the Function

-Calls a funcion directly and changes the Environment to Unscheduled
+Calls a function directly and changes the Environment to Unscheduled

 Examples: